-Getting video projects approved can be a pain—especially when the process of gathering feedback is unnecessarily long or disorganized.
+Getting video projects approved can be a pain – especially when the process of gathering feedback is unnecessarily long or disorganised.

-To optimize the video production process, it’s important that reviewers give feedback that’s direct.
-This includes annotations—comments, reactions, and suggestions for how a video can be improved.
+To optimise the video production process, it’s important that reviewers give feedback that’s direct.
+This includes annotations – comments, reactions and suggestions for how a video can be improved.

 In this guide, we’re going to explore how to annotate video content so that getting a project across the line is made simpler for everyone.
 But first, let’s explain exactly what we mean when we talk about annotating videos.

 - How to annotate videos in Dropbox Replay

 In a video project, annotations are part of the review and approval process.
 Those providing feedback on your projects can use a video review tool like Dropbox Replay to add comments with revision requests (or praise!) to specific frames.

 But why bother using an annotation platform to provide feedback?
 Here’s what one Dropbox Replay user has to say: